StrangeBeeCorp/docs/docs/thehive/administration/ttps/view-techniques-in-a-catalog.md

-# How to View Techniques in TTPs Catalogs
+# How to View Techniques in Tactics, Techniques and Procedures Catalogs

-This topic provides step-by-step instructions for viewing techniques in a [TTPs](about-ttps.md) catalog in TheHive.
+This topic provides step-by-step instructions for viewing techniques in a [TTPs](../../user-guides/analyst-corner/cases/ttps/about-ttps.md) catalog in TheHive.

 TTPs describe the behaviors and methods commonly used by specific threat actors or groups.